-Teaching your kids good health habits will help guide them to being healthy adults.
-Nutritious eating habits, daily movement, and key nutrients are fundamental elements to creating a healthy foundation for wellness.
+Nutritious eating habits, daily movement and key nutrients are fundamental elements to creating a healthy foundation for wellness.
 Unfortunately, many kids are consuming unhealthy diets and are becoming less active.
-In fact, research has found that despite programs geared to improving children’s eating, Australian children are not eating according to the Australian Dietary Guidelines.1 How can families support the health and well-being of their children with nutrition?
-Let’s look at ways we can encourage healthy eating for a healthier future.
+In fact, research has found that despite programs geared to improving children’s eating, Australian children are not eating according to the Australian Dietary Guidelines.1 How can families support the health and wellbeing of their children with nutrition?
+And create a healthy lifestyle for kids?
+Discover our top five healthy eating tips below:

-Family members influence eating choices and patterns for young children.
-For example, parents create early experiences with food and eating, and their own eating behaviours and food choices can influence those of their children.3 As role models, it’s important to advocate for nutrition plans that provide high nutritional quality.
-Families should limit consumption of unhealthy fats, excess salt, sugar, and sports drinks.
-Instead, they should consume many different nutritious foods such as 4:
+It’s no secret that family members influence eating choices and patterns for young children.
+Parents create early experiences with food and eating, and their own eating behaviours and food choices can influence those of their children.3 As role models, it’s important to set the tone and advocate for nutrition plans with high nutritional quality.
+This means limiting consumption of unhealthy fats, excess salt, sugar and sports drinks and focusing on different nutritious foods such as 4:

+It’s easy to fall into unhealthy eating habits when you don’t plan your meals.
+Our tip?
 Work as a family to identify which foods you should reduce and which ones you should increase.
-Be creative when trying to add new foods.
-For example, include chia seeds in homemade muffins, add apple sauce to meatballs, or use puréed pumpkin in homemade waffles.
-You can also look for different recipes that will encourage everyone to increase their intake of healthier foods.
+Once you’ve done that, you can get creative when trying to add new foods to keep things interesting (and keep everyone in the family happy!).
+Try including chia seeds in homemade muffins, adding apple sauce to meatballs or using puréed pumpkin in homemade waffles.

-It’s important to be aware that fussy eaters have lower intakes of important nutrients such as vitamin E, vitamin C, folate, and fibre.5 You can help fill nutritional gaps by using a multivitamin-mineral formula designed especially for children.
+It’s important to be aware that fussy eaters have lower intakes of important nutrients such as vitamin E, vitamin C, folate and fibre.5 You can help fill nutritional gaps by using a multivitamin for kids.
 These supplements provide a broad spectrum of nutrients needed for healthy growth and development and immune support.